Welcome to the Podiatry Arena forums

 Construction on the stadium began in August 2006, and the project spanned many years and faced many controversies, including the high public cost and the loss of public park land.
 The $2.3 billion stadium was built with $1.2 billion in public subsidies[22] and is one of the most expensive stadiums ever built.[26]

-Yankee Stadium became the home field of the MLS expansion club New York City FC in 2014, which is owned by City Football Group and the Yankees.
-It will be an interim venue for the club until a soccer-specific stadium is constructed.
+Yankee Stadium hosted the 2009 and 2024 World Series.
+Yankee Stadium became the home field of MLS expansion team New York City FC in 2015, which is owned by City Football Group and the Yankees.
+It will be an interim venue for the club until Etihad Park is constructed in Willets Point and opens in 2027.
 It has also occasionally hosted college football games, including the annual Pinstripe Bowl, concerts, and other athletic and entertainment events.

 1. ^ Mushnick, Phil (June 26, 2017).
 "Yankees brass turned Stadium games into a funeral".
 New York Post.
 New York: News Corp.
 Archived from the original on March 1, 2021.
 Retrieved August 29, 2017.
 Given the Stadium was short roughly 15,000 who might've otherwise been there...